1910-1919 Timeline of Allen County, Indiana

 1913, March 10 - the Indiana legislature passed a bill setting the third Friday of April as Arbor Day.
 Originally, April 11, 1884 was declared the first Arbor Day in Indiana.

-1913, March 13 - Fort Wayne News ad stating the largest horse and mule market in northern Indiana was in Fort Wayne at 1001 Wells Street from Great Memories and History of Fort Wayne, Indiana.
+1913, March 13 - Fort Wayne News ad stating the largest horse and mule market in northern Indiana was in Fort Wayne at 1001 Wells Street from November 2, 2012 post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 1913, March 14 - the Indiana General Assembly adopted the official state song: On the Banks of the Wabash Far Away by Paul Dresser (Indiana Code: IC 1-2-6-1).
 See the Indiana State Song on IN.gov.
 From March 14, 2018 by Indiana Historical Bureau on Facebook.
 See Indiana State Song on Smithsonian National Museum of American History blog.